 Product defects can arise in a vast amount of circumstances in nearly every product that is available.

-What Can I Do if I’ve Been Injured by a Product in Bella Vista?
+What Can I Do if I Have Been Injured By a Product in Bella Vista?

 When the defect is with the product itself, there are generally two types of defects that can exist: a manufacturing defect or a design defect.
 A manufacturing defect is one where the product is not produced according to design.
 That is, a mistake in the manufacturing process introduces an unintended change to the product that makes it unreasonably dangerous.
 In contrast, a design defect occurs when a product is manufactured exactly according to specifications, but the design itself was the source of the defective condition.

-If you or a loved one have suffered a serious injury due to a manufacturing defect, design defect, or marketing defect, contact Ken Kieklak, Attorney at Law by calling (479) 316-0438 or contact us online.
+If you or a loved one have suffered a serious injury due to a manufacturing defect, design defect, or marketing defect, contact GKD Law by calling (479) 316-0438.